magsol/arr-grand-prix/README.md

-# arr-grand-prix
+# Athens Road Runners Grand Prix Ranking

-Athens Road Runners (ARR) Grand Prix
+Development repository for scripts related to ranking members in their races.